vessl-ai/examples/credit_scoring/README.md

 Total 1 file(s) uploaded.
 Successfully registered model: https://vessl.ai/YOUR_ORGANIZATION/models/YOUR_MODEL_REPOSITORY_NAME/YOUR_MODEL_NUMBER
 ```
 3. Deploy the registered model into production on Web UI.
+[Learn more](https://docs.vessl.ai/user-guide/model-registry/deploying-a-model#deploy-a-registered-model)
 > Note that you should choose the same Python version you used to register your model.

 ![Deploy a model on Web UI](asset/deploy_model.png)